Tiniifan/InazumaElevenGoScript/README.md

 ___________________________________________________________________________
 **Disclaimer**

-I'm not affiliated with Level-5, I'm just a big fan who loves his work, I don't steal their work it's their work.
+I'm not affiliated with Level-5.
+All this work belongs to Level 5 and and he can delete this git without notice.
-I share the documentation about the scripts for people who want to modify their game, understand the game.
+I share the documentation about the scripts only for educational purposes about "How scripts affect video games"

 **Language Script**